Untapped thermal energy WORKING Group

-The BUILT Cluster Waste Heat Working Group collaborates on thermal energy, wastewater energy transfer, and district energy projects for decarbonizing Washington’s built environment.
+The BUILT Cluster’s Untapped Thermal Energy Working Group collaborates on geothermal energy, wastewater energy transfer, and district energy projects for decarbonizing Washington’s built environment.

-Members of this group include representatives from Sewer Energy Tapped, Geosyntec Consultants, King County Wastewater Treatment Division, McKinstry, Johnston Engineering, dJoule, UMC, and Centrio Energy.
+Members of this group include representatives from Sewer Energy Tapped, Geosyntec Consultants, King County Wastewater Treatment Division, McKinstry, Johnston Engineering, dJoule, UMC, Centrio Energy and Cascade Natural Gas.
 Resources informed by this working group may include –

-• Policy recommendations to incentivize waste heat projects.
+• Policy recommendations to incentivize thermal energy projects.

 • Strategies to successfully receive federal funding opportunities from the IRL and BIL.

-• Industry best practices on how to collaborate with public and private sector interested parties in implementing waste heat projects.
+• Industry best practices on how to collaborate with public and private sector interested parties in implementing thermal energy projects.

 Interested?
-The Waste Heat Working Group meets on the first Thursday of each month.
+The Untapped Thermal Energy Working Group meets on the first Thursday of each month.
 Join us here.

-Want a primer on Waste Heat Energy?
+Want a primer on Untapped Thermal Energy?
 Click here to learn more about the benefits and uses of Wastewater Energy Transfer (WET) by BUILT Cluster staffer Lindsay McCormick.

 Harnessing the Untapped Potential of Wastewater Energy Transfer for Your Municipality